Reducing Risks by Offering Contraceptive Services

 Expanding access to client-centred information and services, where a range of effective contraceptive methods is offered and responsive counselling provided, reduces the number of unplanned pregnancies.
 These unintended pregnancies often lead to sub-optimal pregnancy care, unsafe abortions and overwhelmed mothers.
 As many as 50 per cent of pregnancies are unplanned, and 25 per cent are unwanted.
 The unwanted pregnancies are disproportionately among young, unmarried girls who often lack access to contraception.

 More than one quarter of pregnancies worldwide, about 52 million annually, end in abortion.
 Many of these procedures are clandestine, performed under unsafe conditions.
 About 13 per cent of maternal deaths are attributed to unsafe abortions, coupled with lack of skilled follow-up.
 Some 47,000 women each year die as a result.
-The high level of unmet need for quality contraceptive services and the corresponding number of unwanted pregnancies — is a key reason why so many seek out abortions.
+The high level of unmet need for quality contraceptive services and the corresponding number of unintended pregnancies — is a key reason why so many seek out abortions.
 Young women are especially vulnerable.

 Some 215 million women who want to delay or cease childbearing—roughly one in six women of reproductive age—are in need of effective contraceptive methods.
 Substantial proportions of women in every country—more than 50 per cent in some—say their last birth was unwanted or mistimed.